Work-Able: Introducing Grace Eyre’s new employment campaign

 We have a strong track record of delivering award-winning employment programmes to adults with a learning disability and autistic people through free employment support and skills training, work experience opportunities with local employers, peer mentoring and progression to employment, volunteering, education and/or training.
 See below for more detail on our current courses.

 We have also launched our employment campaign ‘Work-Able’, which will target employers, legislators and local authorities to raise awareness of the benefits of employing more people with a learning disability, and to support them and make sure they are treated fairly once in the workforce.
-Read more about Work-Able and share your story.
+Read more about Work-Able

 We are also a Disability Confident Leader.
 See further below to read how we can support other organisations in being more more confident in employing and supporting disabled people.

-Only 5% of people with a learning disability in the UK are employed.
+Less than 5% of people with a learning disability in the UK are employed.
 But we know many more could be and would like to be.

 Free Employability and Skills Training